Vascular Disease

 Heart & Vascular Institute

 When your heart beats, it pumps blood through a network of blood vessels referred to as your vascular system.
 Like your heart, your vascular system is vulnerable to many of the same conditions that affect your heart.
-At Heart & Vascular Institute in Wayne, Dearborn, Detroit, and Southfield, Michigan, the award-winning cardiology team specializes in the diagnosis and treatment of vascular disease.
+At Heart & Vascular Institute in Wayne, Dearborn, Detroit, Allen Park, and Southfield, Michigan, the award-winning cardiology team specializes in the diagnosis and treatment of vascular disease.
 To schedule a consultation, call the office most convenient to you or book an appointment using the online tool.

 Vascular Disease Q & A